 Dr. Kalani has published more than 150 articles and 40 book chapters in the neuroscience literature.
 He has co-edited a number of neurosurgical textbooks, including Neurovascular Surgery, Comprehensive Management of Arteriovenous Malformations of the Brain and Spine, and the Color Atlas of Brainstem Surgery.

-Currently, Dr. Kalani serves as co-director of neurovascular surgery, director of skull base surgery, and director of the Stroke Center.
+Currently, Dr. Kalani serves as co-director of cerebrovascular and endovascular surgery and director of skull base surgery.

 2018 Prose Award for Textbook/Clinical Medicine for Color Atlas of Brainstem Surgery